 On preseason expectations: "I was definitely hoping we could make a run for it," Saunders said.
 "I had a winning season expectation.
 I thought we'd be defensively scrappy, and if we could quickly learn how to put the ball away and finish points, I thought we could surprise some people, and we did."

 On revamping a struggling program: "I went into the season with the theme of bringing back the magic," Saunders said.
 "That was the theme in Waynesboro when I was there in the 90s, and we were very successful.
-I completely believe that the girls understand that there is no 'I' in 'team,' but it is necessary for every person to do their job, and the team aspect will follow."

 On getting a winning season: "I think the girls are excited," Saunders said.
 "I'm excited for the program and the direction the program is going in.
 I think it gives them a lot of energry for the committment to the offseason, and I believe that's going to make a big difference."